Tell me, have you been trying to convert visitors with email popups, only to realize that they don’t care about your offer?

 So, let’s begin.

-Over the last 5 years, we’ve built countless email popups and advised hundreds of brands, from online retailers to multinational companies, on the best ways to generate more opt-ins.
+Over the last 5 years, we’ve built countless email popups and advised hundreds of brands, from online retailers to multinational companies, on the best ways to increase opt-in rate.

 (We’ve also built a platform to allow them to do so too.
 But perhaps I shouldn’t brag too much about that here 🙂

-And we’ve discovered that to do so, your popup must meet three criteria:
+And we’ve discovered that to increase opt-in rate, your popup must meet three criteria:

 - Attractiveness, and

 - User Experience.